bearprin/Neural-IMLS/README.md

 - --patch_radius, ball radius nearest neighbor (FRNN) for MLS, large patch radius brings the smoother results
 - --points_per_patch_max, max number of points in a ball, collocation with patch radius
 - --k, kth nearest neighbor for MLS, less than 0 means leverage FRNN otherwise KNN
 - --loss, MLS Projection, or implicit MLS.
-Projection MLS is recommended for some thin structures and single layers geometry, while implicit MLS is recommended for most cases.
+Projection MLS is recommended for some thin structures and single-layer geometry, while implicit MLS is recommended for most cases.
   - Note that we found it should leverage KNN rather than FRNN for projection MLS.